 Often when we think about freelance writing we tend to only think about writing for the end consumer.
-There’s a huge market out there for B2B writing (business to business) though that can be extremely rewarding and very lucrative.
-So what is B2B writing and what are some of the benefits?
+There’s a huge market out there for B2B writing (business to business) though and it can be extremely rewarding.

 B2B writing is when you produce content for your client that is going to be read by a business, or someone reading on behalf of a business.
 It might not be as prevalent in freelance writing, but there is a massive market for B2B Writing, and many of the biggest brands in the world hire freelance writers to produce their content.